FPMRS Certifying Exam

 - If you are under investigation or on probation, the application will not be approved.

 - You must re-apply and pay a new application fee once the probation and/or restrictions have been resolved.
 However, resolution of these matters does not guarantee that your application will be approved.

-Independent Practice - Have completed at least 12 months of independent practice and have hospital privileges by January 1, 2019, to practice as a subspecialist in FPMRS in a center or centers providing or having ready access to the essential diagnostic and therapeutic facilities for the practice of FPMRS and retain such practice until the date of your examination.
+Independent Practice - Have an independent practice as a subspecialist in FPMRS in a center or centers providing or having ready access to the essential diagnostic and therapeutic facilities for the practice of FPMRS, and to retain such practice until the date of the candidate's examination.

 Case List - Submit an electronic case list that documents a practice that demonstrates sufficient depth and breadth of practice in the subspecialty of Female Pelvic Medicine and Reconstructive Surgery to permit the evaluation of your ability to function in the subspecialty.

 - The case list must be appropriately de-identified.
 See De-identification Guidelines.

 Thesis - Submit a thesis that meets the minimal standards of the Division of Female Pelvic Medicine and Reconstructive Surgery.